Why Should We Help the Aging Population?

-Know the Facts About Our Aging Population
+Know the Facts and Statistics about Our Aging Population

-The Statistics on Senior Loneliness and Isolation
+Statistics on Senior Loneliness and Isolation

 - More than 40% of seniors experience loneliness on a regular basis